Arsh1213/getting_started_with_javascript/Chapters/5_functions.md

       - Associate the block with the string `points`
       - Put `0` inside the allocated memory block
   - Ah, it's a `for` loop...
 Let me see what I need to do.
       - Set the variable `num_of_laps` to `0`, just like I did for the first line of code.
 Pretty straight forward!
-Oh, I see   something even after `;`.
-Smells like either a counter or an iterator!
+Oh, I see   something even after `;` - it smells like a counter!
 Let me confirm...
       - I was right - a counter it is!
 There is a _continuation_ condition `num_of_laps <= 50`.
 Cool, I will keep that in mind and  check this condition every time I iterate (start over again) through this loop.
 I know there will be a "last repititive action" after this, but I will look into it later.
 Let me check what else I need to do.
 I'm sure I will get further instructions within the `{}`.
       - Hmm... doesn't seem to be much of heavy lifting - all I need to do is:
           - Read the current value of the variable `points`.
 Since this is my first iteration, the value will be same as the initial value `0`.